tanner-johnson2718/MEME_OS_3/Linking/README.md

 * A static library is just a concatenation of relocatable object files
 * Use `ar` command line tool to create them from a colection of .o files
 * Allows one to have a collection of smaller relocatable files such that references to symbols in the static library do not add the entire library, just the relocatable file from which the symbol is in.
+* An example is included. `ar1.c`, `ar2.c`, `ar_main.c` can be used to explore this using the command line tools we have discussed thus far and is left to the reader.

 Ordering Matters)
 * Suppose we pass the linker a set of input files and archives.